 Complications linked to implant prostheses are documented in the related literature.
-These complications can lead to a lack of osseointegration and a failure of the implant.
+These complications can lead to a lack of Complications linked to implant prostheses are documented in the related literature.
+These complications can lead to a tack or ossecintegration and a failure of the implant.
 A correct up-keep on the part of the patient, with a regular attention to dental hygiene at home, combined with periodic check-ups and visits to a professional hygienist lengthen the useful life of the device.
-Complications such as, for example, loosening of the screws securing the prosthesis to the implant, or bone re-absorption causing loss of mucosa support for removable prostheses, can easily be detected by regular control visits.
+Complications such as, for example, loosening of the screws securing the prosthesis to the implant, or bone re-absorption are causing loss of muccos support for removable prostheses, can easily be detected by regular control visits.
+Should it be necessary to tighten the abutment or the prosthetic screws, these operations must be carried on a regular basis.

-Should it be necessary to tighten the abutment or the prosthesite screws, these operations must be carried out by the doctor using the appropriate devices that are able to verify the tightening torque.
-Devices must be califored on a regular basis.

-Should the patient become aware that any of the conditions above have occurred, they should contact their doctor as soon as become in the irrelation of the prosthesis can be restored to its proper functional condition.
+Should the necessary to tighten the abultient of the prosthetic screws, these operations inside canned out by the doctor are using the appropriate devices that are able to verify the tightening torque.
+Devices must be calibrated on a regular basis.
+Should the patient become aware that any of the conditions above have occurred, they should contact their doctor as soon as possible so that the prosthesis can be restored to its proper functional condition.
 Any delay in requesting medical intervention could, in the first instance, lead to the fastening screw or the prosthesis fracturing and, in the second instance, to loss of the implant, affecting the rehabilitation result achieved.
 Doctors must therefore prepare patients for these circumstances.

-Complications can be biological (integration loss) or mechanical (component fracture due to excessive load), if no complications occur, the duration of the devices and of the prosthesis as a whole depends on the mechanical resistance of the device with respect to the accumulated fatigue.

-Sweden & Martina has subjected SYRA implants to the required fatigue resistance tests at 5,000,000 cycles, and the implants on the finished elements.
+Complications can be biological (integration loss) or mechanical (component fracture due to excessive load).
+If no complica-tions occur, the duration of the devices and of the prosthesis as a whole depends on the mechanical resistance of the device with respect to the accumulated fatigue.
+Sweden & Martina has subjected PRAMA implants to the required fatigue resistance tests at 5,000,000 cycles, and the implants passed the test.
+Fatigue tests are carried out in compliance with the specific normative and the results assessed by performing calculations on the finished elements.